Sangarshanan/sangarshanan.github.io/_posts/2025-12-08-from-scratch.md

 This makes me reflect on the scene back home.
 We don't have regular livecoding meetups in India due to challenges around finding spaces and recovering the costs.
 We've had semi regular gatherings and a few full-fledged algoraves, but nothing consistent like this.
 I feel like India really needs FromScratch!
 I hope to bring this practice back with me somehow.

-There is this research paper that beautifully explores the possibilities and consequences of FromScratch, drawing from the experiences of livecoding communities in Mexico City and Barcelona: <https://zenodo.org/records/3939206>
+There is this research paper that beautifully explores the possibilities and consequences of FromScratch, drawing from the experiences of livecoding communities in Mexico City and Barcelona: [FromScratch Research Paper](https://zenodo.org/records/3939206)